 Toxicity – Is the Philodendron Red Moon Toxic?

-Unfortunately, yes.
-As with most philodendron varieties, the philodendron red moon is a toxic plant to cats, dogs, and small children if ingested.
+Yes.
+As with most philodendron varieties, the philodendron red moon is a toxic plant to cats, dogs, and small children if ingested due to the calcium oxalate crystals in the leaves.

 Is the Philodendron Red Moon a Climbing Plant?